Die4Ever/deus-ex-randomizer/src/notes/patchv3.7.2.md

   - Scripted grenades that get thrown into vents will not be set off by Aggressive Defense System before being thrown.
   - Some inaccessible items in the Paris Cathedral (Mission 11) will no longer be randomized.
   - Minor randomized goal location adjustments to account for items or geometry in GMDX maps that aren't present in vanilla maps.
+  - Hardcore settings become unlocked when you finish the game.
 - Vanilla?
 Madder!
 2.0 fixes and improvements
   - Objects will no longer be sometimes left without collision when they are replaced by the Randomizer.
   - The conversation in the intro will actually start playing.